-Most are caused by a skin irritation of some kind.
-For this type, you may notice a rash, bumps, or other kind of visible skin irritation.
+Most cases are caused by a skin irritation of some kind.
+You may notice a rash, bumps, or another kind of visible skin irritation.

-Here are 11 possible causes of itchy skin without a rash.
+Here are some possible causes of itchy skin without a rash.

 Dry skin is a common cause of itchy skin without a rash.

 In most cases, dry skin is mild.
-It can result from environmental conditions, such as low humidity and hot or cold weather, and practices that can decrease moisture in the skin, such as bathing in hot water.
+It can result from environmental conditions, such as low humidity and hot or cold weather.
+It’s also sometimes caused by activities that can decrease moisture in the skin, such as bathing in hot water.

 In these cases, itchy skin can be treated and prevented with regular use of a moisturizer and a humidifier during drier times of the year.
 Also, avoid using strong soaps or cleansers that can dry your skin further.

-Many types of medication can cause itchiness on some or all parts the body without being accompanied by a rash.
+Many types of medication can cause itchiness without a rash on some or all parts of the body.

 Treatment of itchiness usually includes stopping use of the drug and replacing it with something else, or trying a lower dose.

-Following are some of the medications that can result in itchiness without rash.
+The following are some medications that can result in itchiness without rash.

 Statins may cause liver damage in some people, resulting in organ stress that leads to an itching sensation on the skin.

-If you take a statin and you’re experiencing this symptom, talk to your doctor about adjusting your dose or trying a new medication.
+If you take a statin and you’re experiencing this symptom, talk with your doctor about changing your dose or trying a new medication.

-Itchy skin without a rash is a side effect of niacin that can be eased by taking aspirin beforehand.
+If you’re taking niacin, itchy skin without a rash is a side effect that can be eased by taking aspirin beforehand.